cdacharshal/collegedemo15/README.md

 # collegedemo15
-This is my office work and I am in Pune right know.
+This is my office work and I am in Pune right now.
+Author-harshal chavan.